USDA Home Loans

-However, it's important to note that these guidelines are not steadfast -- specifically, with respect to credit scoring and debt-to-income ratios.
-There is no minimum credit score requirement with the USDA mortgage program, nor is there a minimum tradeline requirement.
+However, it’s important to note that these guidelines are not steadfast — specifically, with respect to credit scoring and debt-to-income ratios.
+The credit score minimum is typically 640, although USDA guidelines leave wiggle room for lower-credit borrowers.
 Buyers are evaluating on the overall strength of their loan application.

 This is also why the 29/41 debt ratios can be waived.
 A buyer which can show a strong credit score, for example, or deep reserves can generally get approved with debt ratios in excess of the recommended limits.Verify your USDA loan program eligibility

 For today’s home buyers, current mortgage rates are low and they’re especially low with the USDA program.
 The USDA loan is designed for low rates and leniency so long as the buyers meets the USDA’s property and income eligibility requirements.